 A January 19 article in the Wall Street Journal, and reporting in other outlets, indicated that in November the U.S. Federal Reserve of New York started increasing scrutiny of Iraqi requests for dollar wire transfers from its accounts at the bank.
 Since 2003, the U.S. Federal Reserve of New York has held the dollar revenues from Iraq’s oil sales.
 Since this change, more than eighty percent of the transfers have been blocked.
 Some press reports describe this change as simply requiring Iraqi banks to provide more information on their requests in line with global banking standards.
 Others, however, point to a U.S. desire to crack down on rampant money laundering with a particular but not exclusive focus on keeping Iraqi oil revenue money from flowing to Iranian-supported Iraqi militias and politicians or from being moved across the border to Iran as a way for Tehran to avoid U.S. sanctions.

 Some Iranian-backed Iraqi politicians have stated that the U.S. actions are aimed directly at Iran, while others have made supportive statements – largely indicating that Iraq and its banking sector need to come into compliance with international norms.
-Iraq’s new Prime Minister Mohammed al Sudani indicated that the Fed’s actions and the resulting currency devaluation was hurting poor Iraqis and would threaten his government’s upcoming budget.
+Iraq’s new Prime Minister Mohammed al Sudani indicated that the Fed’s actions and the resulting currency devaluation were hurting poor Iraqis and would threaten his government’s upcoming budget.
 He has said that he will bring a proposal to Washington for a six-month moratorium on the new measures.
 However, he has not yet been invited to visit, and it is unlikely that the new policies are going to be suspended.
 The economic and political turmoil caused by the measures, particularly as the dollar flows remain constrained, is likely to increase.
 Iraq only recently managed to form a government a year after its parliamentary elections.
-A dollar-based crisis that affects common Iraqis as well as those who have benefited from the money laundering (politicians and militia leaders) could threaten the stability of the new government.
+A dollar-based crisis that affects common Iraqis and those who have benefited from money laundering (politicians and militia leaders) could threaten the new government's stability.